How Can I Reduce Food Waste?

-WRAP advocate taking a four step approach to reducing food waste within your business.
+WRAP advocates taking a four-step approach to reducing food waste within your business.

 Step 1 - Identify the problem

-In order to start saving money you need to identify where you are losing it first!
-There is no point putting in place an elaborate plan to save food waste from customers’ plates if your biggest inefficiency is in the procurement and storage of food.
+In order to start saving money, you need to identify where you are losing it first!
+There is no point in putting in place an elaborate plan to save food waste from customers’ plates if your biggest inefficiency is in the procurement and storage of food.

 Firstly calculate how much food you are currently wasting.
 Simply count how many bags of food waste are being thrown away.
 Many business owners think they have a rough idea of their waste, but when faced with the reality it is often a much larger problem than they had assumed.
 Once you have this figure, tell your staff!
 Ask them what sort of food is being thrown away and why.
 This must be approached in a positive way, if your staff think that you are blaming them or they are going to get into trouble the exercise will not work.

 Start to monitor your waste more accurately.
 Split the waste into production stages that make sense for your type of business, for example in a restaurant you would look to break it down to storage waste, preparation waste and plate waste.
 This exercise should be carried out over a week or two to get a realistic picture of where the waste is generated.
 Typically food waste comes from 21% spoilage, 45% food preparation and 34% plate waste.
 Compare your figures, is this true for your business?

 Step 2 - Come up with a plan

 Once you have identified where your biggest waste area is, tackle this first.
 It may be a well-worn phrase, but make sure you set SMART goals and have a plan to follow.
 Set a realistic target for waste reduction then talk to staff and see if they have any ideas where you can make these savings.
 Your employees and managers need to be committed to making this work.